Oxygen Vacancies in Niobium Pentoxide as a Source of Two-Level System Losses in Superconducting Niobium: Results

 The lower panel in Fig.~\ref{fig:QvsE} depicts data taken on resonator TE1AES021 post various baking and chemical treatments.
-Surprisingly, we find that a modest \textit{in situ} vacuum bake at 150~$^{\circ}$C for 25~minutes reduces the resonator $Q_0$ by a factor of two when compared to the baseline EP test from Romanenko and Schuster.
-Subjecting the resonator to an additional round of \textit{in situ} vacuum baking at 150~$^{\circ}$C for 15~hours produces a low field $Q_0$ of 9E9, identical to the results obtained on TE1AES019 after the first and second tests.
-The results post \textit{ex situ} bake at 200~$^{\circ}$C for 19.5~hours, for which we re-iterate received subsequent high pressure rinsing with ultra-pure water, yield a $Q_0$ that is similar in value to the baseline EP at fields $<$~4E-3~MV/m.
+Surprisingly, we find that a modest \textit{in situ} vacuum bake at 150$^{\circ}$C for 25~minutes reduces the resonator $Q_0$ by a factor of two when compared to the baseline EP test from Romanenko and Schuster.
+Subjecting the resonator to an additional round of \textit{in situ} vacuum baking at 150$^{\circ}$C for 15~hours produces a low field $Q_0$ of 9E9, identical to the results obtained on TE1AES019 and TE1RI003 post 200$^{\circ}$C~$\times$~1~hour \textit{in situ} baking.
+The results post \textit{ex situ} bake at 200$^{\circ}$C for 19.5~hours, for which we re-iterate received subsequent high pressure rinsing with ultra-pure water, yield a $Q_0$ that is similar in value to the baseline EP at fields $<$~4E-3~MV/m.
 Subsequent HF acid rinsing and high pressure water rinsing reveals a $Q_0$ vs $E_{acc}$ curve that is nearly identical to the baseline EP data.

 We fit the data in Fig.~\ref{fig:QvsE} with the standard TLS model with a quasi-particle term built in.
 The electric field dependence of a niobium SRF resonator at low fields may be modelled as a single interface system (metal/air) containing TLS according to